kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

 Using Gloo Edge with AWS ELBs is recommended for AWS based deployments.
 The gateways on Gloo Edge include one or more managed Envoy proxies that can manage both TCP/UDP (L4) and HTTP/gRPC (L7) traffic, and the Gloo Edge proxies can also terminate and originate TLS and HTTPS connections.
 Gloo Edge's configuration has benefits over AWS ELB, especially for EKS/Kubernetes based services, in that Gloo Edge's configurations are Kubernetes Custom Resources (CRDs) that allow development teams to keep service routing configurations with the application code and run through CI/CD.
 AWS ELBs have an advantage over Gloo Edge in terms of deep integration with AWS infrastructure, giving the AWS Load Balancers a better integration cross availability zone.

-In general, we'd recommend using an AWS Network Load Balancer (NLB) with Gloo Edge.
+In general, we'd recommend using an **AWS Network Load Balancer** (NLB) with Gloo Edge.
 Gloo Edge provides more application (L7) capabilities than AWS Application Load Balancer (ALB).
 Gloo Edge's configuration can be managed and deployed like other Kubernetes assets, which allow application teams to move faster by reducing the number of different teams and infrastructure tiers they have to coordinate with as part of a deployment.

 It's important to note that an AWS NLB has an idle timeout of 350 seconds that [cannot be changed](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#connection-idle-timeout).
 This can lead to an increase in the number of reset TCP connections.
 This is a limitation of the load balancer in front of the Gloo Edge proxy, not a limitation of the proxy itself.
 To navigate this limitation, Gloo Edge can be configured with [socket options]({{% versioned_link_path fromRoot="/guides/dev/configuring-socket-options" %}}), to set TCP keep alive for downstream connections to envoy.

 ---

-## How To
+## The Kubernetes controllers

+To configure your NLB, you will probably use annotations on your Kubernetes `Service`, type LoadBalancer.

+While the _legacy_ [in-tree](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/legacy-cloud-providers/aws/aws.go) Cloud Controller will recognize some annotations listed in the Kubernetes [documentation](https://kubernetes.io/docs/concepts/services-networking/service/#aws-nlb-support), it is now recommended to deploy the **AWS Load Balancer Controller**.

+The [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/service/annotations/) ([source code](https://github.com/kubernetes-sigs/aws-load-balancer-controller)) has a deeper integretion with both NLBs and ALBs.
+Once [installed](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/deploy/installation/), you will be able to leverage advanced annotations such as health checks, access logs and more.

+### [Legacy] Side notes on the in-tree controller

 In an AWS EKS cluster, whenever any Kubernetes Service of type `LoadBalancer` deploys, AWS will, by default, create an AWS Classic Load Balancer paired with that Kubernetes Service.
 AWS will also automatically create Load Balancer Health Checks against the first port listed in that Service.
 You can influence some of how AWS creates a Load Balancer for Kubernetes Services by adding [AWS specific annotations](https://v1-17.docs.kubernetes.io//docs/concepts/cluster-administration/cloud-providers/#aws) to your `LoadBalancer` type Service.